repojohnray/libretro-uae4arm/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-*Test - On the local directory where 'fsuae_libretro.so' is located: ln -snf fdd_path.adf df0.adf ln -snf kick_path.rom kick.rom
+*Test
-retroarch -L ./fsuae_libretro.so /dev/null
+ -The kickstart must be located here: ~/FS-UAE/Kickstarts -On the local directory where 'fsuae_libretro.so' is located: ln -snf fdd_path.adf df0.adf -The last command: retroarch -L ./fsuae_libretro.so /dev/null

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------